 Ms. Keller has lectured throughout northern, northeastern, and southeastern Colorado on topics such as oil and gas leasing, restrictions and encumbrances on the transfer of water shares, oil and gas pipeline easements, and wills, trusts and powers of attorney.
 She is a regular speaker at the annual High Plains No-Till Conference.
 She also is a blog contributor at the Mineral Rights Forum and eLegacyConnect.

-Outside of work, Ms. Keller volunteers her time with as a member and current co-chair of the Board of the Community Agriculture Alliance.
-Ms. Keller is also Secretary of the Colorado FFA Foundation Board.
+Outside of work, Ms. Keller volunteers her time as a member for agricultural organizations as the past co-chair of the Board of the Community Agriculture Alliance and past chair for the Colorado FFA Foundation Board.

 William Collin joined Keller Law in 2017 as an Associate Attorney after graduating from the University of Wyoming College of Law.
 During his legal education, he focused almost exclusively on transactional law, specifically estate planning, business and tax matters.
 Mr. Collin worked as an intern for the Estate Planning Practicum in Laramie, WY as well as a Legal Extern for the Wyoming State Board of Equalization.